srinivas-codezyng/FetchImage/README.md

     /// Returns `true` if the image is being loaded.
     @Published public private(set) var isLoading: Bool = false

-    public struct Progress {
-        /// The number of bytes that the task has received. public internal(set) var completed: Int64 = 0

-        /// A best-guess upper bound on the number of bytes the client expects to send. public internal(set) var total: Int64 = 0
-    }

     /// The progress of the image download.
     @Published public var progress = Progress()
 }